dan-koller/SISwift/README.md

 import SISwift

 /*
-* CPU Architecture is a String that can be:
+* CPU Architecture is a string that can be:
 * - x86_64
 * - arm64
 */